 Edmund Rice Education Australia (EREA) is committed to embedding a culture where the safety, wellbeing, and participation of all children and young people under our care is paramount.
-Particular attention is given to the needs of vulnerable children and young people, including Aboriginal and Torres Strait Islander children and young people, children and young people with disability, children and young people from culturally and/or linguistically diverse backgrounds, children and young people who are unable to live at home, and those who identify as different genders.
+Particular attention is given to the needs of vulnerable children and young people, including Aboriginal and Torres Strait Islander children and young people, children and young people with disability and mental health issues, children and young people from culturally and/or linguistically diverse backgrounds, children and young people who are unable to live at home, and those who identify as lesbian, gay, bisexual, transgender or intersex.
 We are committed to at all times acting in the best interests of children and young people.

 EREA and its schools demonstrate commitment to the safety and wellbeing of children and young people by:

 - taking into consideration the views of children and young people about decisions that affect their safety and wellbeing;

 - empowering children and young people by taking their views seriously, and addressing any concerns they may have;

 - acknowledging the cultural diversity of families, and being sensitive to how this may impact on child safety;

 - taking proactive steps to prevent child abuse, and identifying risks early so that such risks may be removed or reduced;

 - involving families, carers and relevant communities in decision making processes that support the development of a child safe culture;